aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     >**Note**: This initiates the deployment of the Azure VM and Azure SQL Database required for this lab.

     >**Note**: Do not wait for the ARM template deployment to be completed, continue on to the next exercise.
-The deployment might take upto **20-25 minutes**.
+The deployment might take up to **20-25 minutes**.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Click the Lab Validation icon located at the upper right corner of the lab guide section which navigates to the Lab Validation Page.